 - The Prankster: Likes to use his shapeshifting to pull well-intentioned pranks on his fellow Pokémon.
 This occasionally backfires on him, if Winifred's story about how a prank he pulled ruined her life is to be believed.

-- Shapeshifter Default Form: Prefers the form of a Swampert (like his sister) to his standard form, and later adds a female Noivern form as a secondary form in Hoard (who he names Marjorie in Agartha).
+- Shapeshifter Default Form: Prefers the form of a Swampert (like his sister) to his standard form, and later adds a female Noivern form as a secondary form in Hoard.
 He has other forms he takes frequently as well, such as a Marlon-lookalike Gallade, a Lilligant, a Krokorok, and a Feraligatr, but he predominately prefers his Swampert form.

 - Shrinking Violet: Revealed to have been this as a kid via a flashback, being very embarrassed when he transformed in front of people.
 He grew to become less self-conscious about his status as a Ditto and more confident in himself overall over time, and now freely shape-shifts in front of everyone.